 If you don’t already have a country in mind that you’d like to see, don’t choose randomly.
 Consider something you’ve always wanted to do, like going bungee jumping or trying a certain type of cuisine in its home country, then look for tours in advance, so that you can create a set itinerary for your trip to avoid chaos when you get there.
 You will also likely save some cash on tickets to museums or other tourist destinations if you purchase them a few weeks or months out from your anticipated arrival through a tour – it is a common myth that everything is less expensive when you get to the country you’re visiting!

 Get Your Documentation in Order

 It’s essential that you get all of your paperwork lined up before you leave the country — a tedious but undeniably necessary task.
-Most importantly, make sure your passport hasn’t expired and won’t expire within the next six months.
+Most importantly, make sure your passport hasn’t expired, won’t expire within the next six months, and that there are no extra fees.
 Some countries won’t allow entry if your passport is set to expire within six months of travel.
 Also, check with your insurance provider and make sure you’re covered, should something happen on your trip.
 Many companies, like Discover Corps, will offer you insurance as a part of your trip fee and will also help with any visas needed to enter a country, so be on the lookout for this when booking.

 Check Your Credit Card’s Fine Print

 While some credit cards companies are happy for customers to charge things abroad, others will impose excessive fees that could put a real damper on your travels.
 Make sure you choose a credit card without foreign transaction fees to save a significant amount of money abroad while also gaining rewards.